Madhuca endertii

-Madhuca endertii is a plant in the family Sapotaceae.
+Madhuca endertii is a species of flowering plant in the family Sapotaceae.

 Description

 Madhuca endertii grows as a tree up to 30 m tall, with a trunk diameter of up to 60 cm.
 Inflorescences bear up to three flowers.
 The fruits are ellipsoid, up to 4.5 cm long.

 Distribution and habitat

 Madhuca endertii is endemic to Borneo.
 Its habitat is montane forests from 800–3700 m altitude.

 Conservation

 Madhuca endertii has been assessed as vulnerable on the IUCN Red List.
 The species is threatened by logging and conversion of land for palm oil plantations.